petr-kalinin/progtexts2/python_basics_en/4_strings.rst

     s = "Test"

-In Python, a string actually *is an array*, and each element of this array is a characters.
-But it's not a simple array, but an array with extra features.
+In Python, a string actually *is an array*, and each element of this array is a character.
+But it's not a common array, but an array with extra features.

 The same as with arrays, you can get the string length via ``len(s)``::